Theodor Fontane

 A Life Sketch

 Henri Theodor Fontane – born on the 30th of December 1819 in Neuruppin.
-Went to school (or maybe not) here as well as in Swinemünde (Świnoujście) and Berlin.
+Went to school (or sometimes didn’t) there as well as in Swinemünde and Berlin.
 Both parents are descended from Huguenot families.
 Father Pharmacist, first in Neuruppinm, later in Swinemünde, Mühlberg and Letschin.
-Fontane began his pharmacy apprenticeship in Berlin and worked as a pharmacist in Burg, Leipzig, Dresden and Berlin.
+Fontane begins his pharmacy apprenticeship in Berlin and works as a pharmacist in Burg, Leipzig, Dresden and Berlin.

-• Military service in 1844 as a one-year volunteer.
-First trips abroad with a childhood friend, who pays for the trip to London.
+• 1844, Military service as a one-year volunteer.
+First trip abroad: to London with a friend from his youth, who pays for the trip.

-• According to his own accounts, took part in the barricade fights in Berlin in 1848.
+• 1848, according to his own accounts, takes part in the barricade fights in Berlin.

-These sketches outline Theodor Fontane’s life and (Reception—Wirken).
+This sketch outlines Theodor Fontane’s life and work.
 We suggest the following titles for an in-depth look:

 as well as the recently published biographies: